hopez13/art/runtime/mutator_gc_coord.md

 checkpoints do not preclude client threads from being in the middle of an operation that involves a weak reference access, while nonempty checkpoints do.

+**Thread Suspension Mechanics**
+SuspendAll may only be called from threads registered with the runtime????
+Yes!

+SuspendAllInternal() calls ModifySuspendCount() to increment the thread suspend count for each thread.
+That adds a "suspend barrier" (atomic counter) to the list of such counters to decrement.
+It normally sets the kSuspendRequest ("should enter safepoint handler") and kActiveSuspendBarrier (need to notify us when suspended) flags.

+After setting these two flags, SuspendAllInternal checks whether the thread is suspended and kSuspendRequest is still set.
+Since the thread is already suspended, it cannot be expected to respond to "pass the suspend barrier" (decrement the atomic counter) in a timely fashion.
+Hence we do so on its behalf.
+This removes decrements the "barrier" and removes it from the thread's list of barriers to decrement, and clears kActiveSuspendBarrier. kSuspendRequest remains to ensure the thread doesn't prematurely return to runnable state.  ??? also count?

+If SuspendAllInternal does not immediately see a suspended state, then it is up to the target thread to decrement the suspend barrier.
+TransitionFromRunnableToSuspended() calls TransitionToSuspendedAndRunCheckpoints() which changes the thread state, and then calls PassActiveSuspendBarriers() to check for the kActiveSuspendBarrier flag and decrement the suspend barrier if set.

+The suspend\_count\_lock is not consistently held in the target thread during this process.
+Thus correctness in resolving the race between a suspension-requesting thread and a target thread voluntarily entering suspension relies on the following: If the requesting thread sets the flags with kActiveSuspendBarrier before the target's state is changed to suspended, then the target thread will see kActiveSuspendBarrier set, and will attempt to handle the barrier.
+If, on the other hand, the target thread changes the thread state first, then the requesting thread will see the suspended state, and handle the barrier itself.
+Since the actual update of suspend counts and suspend barrier data structures is done under the suspend\_lock_, we always ensure that either the requestor removes/clears the barrier for a given target, or the target thread(s) decrement the barrier, but not both.
+This also ensures that the barrier cannot be decremented after the stack frame holding the barrier goes away.

+This relies on the fact that the two stores in the two threads to the state and kActiveSuspendBarrier flag are ordered with respect to the later loads.
+That's guaranteed, since they are all stored in a single atomic.
+Thus even relaxed accesses are OK.

+SuspendThreadByPeer() and SuspendThreadByThreadId() were recently modified to use a similar mechanism.

+**Avoiding suspension cycles**

+Any thread can issue a SuspendThreadByPeer or SuspendAll request.
+But if Thread A increments Thread B's suspend count while Thread B increments Thread A's suspend count, and they then both suspend during a subsequent thread transition, we're deadlocked.

+In the SuspendThreadByPeer case, we observe that suspend count increments are serialized, since they require suspend\_count\_lock_.
+We then simply delay initiating a suspension, allowing ourselvses to be suspended instead, if we are being asked to suspend.

+For cycles, involving SuspendAll, we introduce a rwlock that is acauired in exclusive mode by SuspendAll, and shared mode when individual threads are suspended.
+We release this only when the target thread(s) are known to be in a suspended state.

 [^1]: Some comments in the code refer to a not-yet-really-implemented scheme in which the compiler-generated code would load through the address at